 - You'll be held financially responsible for all costs which arise from a workplace injury or illness.
 (That can be a hefty bill.)

-- If your employee is not insured by workers’ comp, they are free to sue you for any damages.
-The cost of settling a lawsuit is, in most cases, far more than you would have paid for workers’ comp coverage in the first place.
+- If workers’ comp does not insure your employee, they are free to sue you for any damages resulting from a workplace injury.
+And, the cost of settling a lawsuit is, in most cases, far more than you would have paid for workers' comp coverage in the first place.

 Don't take the chance.
 Just get workers' comp.

 I'm a business owner in Nevada.
 Do I need to purchase workers' comp for myself?

 No, if you own a Nevada business, you're not required to purchase workers' comp insurance for yourself.
 Depending on how your business is organized, though, you might automatically be included in the coverage.
 If you're sure you don't want to be included in your company's workers' comp policy, you'll fill out a form to waive coverage (with Huckleberry, this is done entirely online).

 How do I get workers' comp in Nevada?

 Generally, you'll get workers' comp through a Division of Insurance approved private insurance carrier (find one with Google or get an instant Huckleberry workers’ comp estimate).
 There are two main ways to obtain workers' comp insurance for your Nevada company: